 The Waupaca County NuAct Coalition has led the development of a community gardening project that engages community volunteers and donates 100% of its produce to food pantries.

-Select Food System Resources for ideas and materials to implement the key strategies.
+Food System Resources: Ideas and materials to implement the key strategies.

 - CDC Guide to Fruit and Vegetable Strategies to Increase Access, Availability, and Consumption (PDF, 394 KB)